Jamie Peacock: Leeds

 Peacock played a starring role in Leeds' 33-6 Grand Final victory over then reigning champions' St Helens.
 He played a full 80 minutes to win his 4th Super League champions ring.

-He was named in the Super League Dream Team for both the 2008's Super League XIII & 2009's Super League XIV season.
+He was named in the Super League Dream Team for both the 2008's Super League XIII and 2009's Super League XIV season.

 He played in the 2009 Super League Grand Final victory over St. Helens at Old Trafford.